- Joined

 Introducing Controlled folder access in Windows Defender Antivirus:

-In this build, we’re making it easier for you to protect valuable data from malicious apps and threats, such as ransomware.
+In this build, we’re making it easier for you to protect valuable data from malicious apps and threats, such as Link Removed.
 To enable the feature, search for and open the Windows Defender Security Center from Start, go to the Virus & threat protection settings section, and set the switch to On:

 Controlled folder access monitors the changes that apps make to files in certain protected folders.
 If an app attempts to make a change to these files, and the app is blacklisted by the feature, you’ll get a notification about the attempt.
 You can complement the protected folders with additional locations, and add the apps that you want to allow access to those folders.